Skip to Content

 3. Prepare the herb garlic paste for the roast and rub it all over and inside the lamb.

 4. Achieving the perfect cook on your lamb requires rolling and securing the meat with cooking twine to ensure even cooking.
-While we don’t currently have a video demonstration of the technique, I highly recommend checking out Chef Kamal’s method for tying a lamb leg.

 The full recipe with measurements is in the recipe card below.

-Generously cover the lamb leg with salt and allow it to rest for 30 minutes.
+Step 1: Create slits in the lamb in a crisscross pattern.
+Generously cover the lamb leg with salt and let it rest for 30 minutes.

-The ingredients for the herb garlic paste in a food processor.
+Herbs in a food processor.

-Add the roast to a Dutch oven and nestle the potatoes, onions, and carrots all around it.
+Step 5: Transfer the roast to a Dutch oven and nestle the potatoes, onions, and carrots all around it.
 Then add the water.

-Broil uncovered on high for 5 minutes.
+Step 6: Broil uncovered on high for 5 minutes.
 Reduce the heat to 375°F (190°C).

-Boneless Legs of Lamb cooking in the oven.
+Lamb roast in the oven.

-Remove the lamb and allow it to rest for 20 minutes.
-Meanwhile, add the potatoes, onions, and carrots to a serving dish.
+Step 8: Remove the lamb and let it rest on a cutting board for 20 minutes.
+Meanwhile, transfer the potatoes, onions, and carrots to a serving dish using a slotted spoon.

-Slice the roast into ¼-inch cuts and top the vegetables to serve.
+Use a sharp knife to slice the roast into ¼-inch cuts and top the vegetables to serve.

-Leg of lamb roast sliced on a cutting board.
+Lamb sliced on a cutting board.

 The lamb will continue to “cook” as it rests, and the internal temperature will rise about 5-10 degrees.